axieinfinity/ronin-documentation/docs/basics/applications/ronin-bridge/governance.md

 # Validator governance

 The governance process is conducted via a decentralized voting mechanism.
-Apart from validators, there is a group of “governors”: each validator has a corresponding governor account.
-The governors are empowered to vote for changes such as: adding/removing validators, upgrade contracts, change thresholds, etc.
+In Ronin, each governing validator has a corresponding governor account.
+The governors are empowered to vote for proposals such as: adding/removing governing validators, upgrading contracts, changing thresholds, etc.

+A governor can create a new proposal for other governors to vote on.
+After 70% of the governors approve the proposal, the change can be applied.

+![Governance flow](<./assets/governance.png>)

 The governance voting method is serial by design: only one governance vote can be held at a time, and that vote must be completed before moving to a new vote.
 One way to conceptualize the governor is as a cold wallet while the validator can be thought of as a hot wallet.

-![Governance flow](<./assets/governance.png>)

 The governor credentials are ideally stored inside a hardware wallet and should only be used on the occasions when a vote is needed.
 It will significantly reduce the risk of attackers getting access to the validator nodes, and will reduce overall risk of network exploitation.